Class A CDL Training at Southwest Truck Driver Training

 The driving portion of the program covers what to do from the moment you arrive at your vehicle to the moment you head home.
 This includes pre-trip inspections, backing up, city driving, vehicle control, visual searching, speed and space management, progressive shifting, and dealing with driving conditions.

-Did we mention that we buy new and customized vehicles every year, so you'll learn on the latest technology?
-We also modify our vehicles so that a few students can observe comfortably from the back area of the cab, belted in with a table for notetaking, while the student driver and instructor focus on the road ahead.
+Drive new-model trucks: The school acquires new vehicles every year, a significant investment we believe in because our students have the chance to learn on the latest equipment.
+In addition, we customize our training vehicles so that a few students can observe comfortably from the back area of the cab, belted in with a table for notetaking, while the student driver and instructor focus on the road ahead.

-In addition, we get our students registered in the U.S. Department of Transportation’s commercial driver clearinghouse and with a third-party consortium, making the transition from student to employed driver seamless and easier than with our competitors.
-Southwest Truck Driver Training students leave with a prepaid one-year membership to a C/TPA, a group that can help grads manage compliance and being an owner-operator, for those who choose to become one.
+In addition, Southwest Truck Driver Training students leave with a prepaid one-year membership to a C/TPA, a group that can help grads manage compliance and being an owner-operator, for those who choose to become one.

 HOW LONG IS CLASS A CDL TRAINING AT SOUTHWEST?

-While you may find yourself in classes for three to six months with some other training programs, Southwest Truck Driver Training's Class A CDL program lasts about four to eight weeks.
-Coursework includes 160 training hours—80 hours of knowledge and theory and 80 hours on basic control skills.
+Southwest Truck Driver Training's Class A CDL program lasts 4 to 8 weeks, covering 160 training hours—80 hours of knowledge and theory and 80 hours on basic control skills.

-The amount of time you spend in school depends on the schedule you choose:
+The length of your program depends on the schedule you choose:

 • Day classes: 4 weeks (Monday – Thursday, 6:00 a.m. to 4:30 p.m.)